Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Singularities of multiplicative quiver varieties

 Throughout this section, which is devoted to the study of the singularities $\mm_{q, \theta}(Q, \alpha)$ and to the proof of Theorem \ref{main-result}, we use the notation introduced in Section \ref{mult-quiv-var}.

 In order to carry out this analysis, in Section \ref{ss:sing-alpha}, we describe the singular locus of the varieties in question.
 As one might expect, for $\alpha \in \Sigma_{q,\theta}$, this is given by the locus of strictly semistable representations.
 This follows because these varieties are Poisson, the stable locus is symplectic and smooth, and its complement has codimension at least two.
 Since a generically non-degenerate Poisson structure on a smooth variety can only degenerate along a divisor (the vanishing locus of the Pfaffian of the Poisson bivector), we conclude that the entire smooth locus is non-degenerate.
 Since the strictly semistable locus is degenerate, it must therefore be singular.
-Moreover, in the case where $\alpha$ is $q$-indivisible, a symplectic resolution can be obtained by varying $\theta$, by Lemma \ref{l:varytheta} and Corollary \ref{c:birational}.
-This proves the second statement of Theorem \ref{main-result}.
+Moreover, in the case where $\alpha$ is $q$-indivisible, a symplectic resolution can be obtained by varying $\theta$, by Lemma \ref{l:varytheta} and Corollary \ref{c:birational} (and Remark \ref{r:rational stability}).
+These arguments, spelled out below, prove the second statement of Theorem \ref{main-result}.

 In Section \ref{ss:na}, we complete the proof of Theorem \ref{main-result} by considering strata of representation type $\nu \beta$, where $\alpha = n\beta$ and $\nu$ is a partition of $n$.
 We compute their codimension.
 As a consequence, taking $\beta$ to be $q$-indivisible, for suitable $\theta' \geq \theta$, $\mm_{q, \theta'}(Q, \alpha)$ has singularities in codimension $\geq 4$.
 Hence by Flenner's theorem \cite{flenner}, its normalisation is a symplectic singularity, which proves the first statement of Theorem \ref{main-result}.
 Finally, we show, using Drezet's criterion of factoriality, that the singularities along most strata $\nu \beta$ are factorial and terminal.
 This proves the final statement of Theorem \ref{main-result}.
 Note that Section \ref{ss:na} closely follows \cite{bellamy-schedler}, where the analogous strata are considered for ordinary quiver varieties.